 One, called La Locanda, characterized by indoor and outdoor spaces, with a large pergola overlooking the sea, with tables, chairs and garden benches, it is available to guests all day.

-It has a large outdoor common area, covered and equipped with kitchenette (not available season 2020) and a barbecue for common use.
+It has a large outdoor common area, covered and equipped with a barbecue and pizza oven for common use.

 For the evening and for the cooler days there is a covered area with sofa, television and books available.

 Each Yurt will have a different color, will have its private bathroom, located in the other common area called I Salici.